adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 <!--\\-->
 The constructors endow their Type with some internal `structure`.

-Let's see the definition of natural numbers in Lean.
+Let's see the definition of the `natural numbers` in Lean.

 ---